IRS Form 8911 Instructions

 Line 9: Business/Investment Use of Tax credit

-Add Lines 7 and 8.
+Add Line 7 and Line 8.
 This represents the business/investment use of the credit.

 For partnerships and S-corporations, stop here and report this amount on Schedule K. All other taxpayers should report this amount on IRS Form 3800, General Business Tax Credits, Part III, Line 1s.